giellalt/giellalt.github.io/ling/corpus_intro.md

 This document will teach the user how to convert files in the corpus repositories to xml, and how to extract text from these documents.

+## The GiellaLT corpus philosophy

+The corpora at GiellaLT are

+1. The corpora must be usable for multiple purposes, and thus have metadata for each corpus file.
+3. A central principle is that **the original files shall not be changed**.
+This makes it possible to do research om the original form of the files.
+3. For each file *filename.ext* (where .ext = .doc, .docx, .pdf, .odt, .html, .epub, ...), there are **three files**:
+   1. in the folder *corpus-xxx-orig*, there is for each *filename.doc* (or docx, ...), there is a *filename.doc.xsl*, containing metadata (title, author, year, ...)
+   2. in the folder *corpus-xxx* there is (in the same subfolder) a file *filename.doc.xml* containing the converted text
+4. The corpus files are divided in two groups, **open** and **closed** files (for copyright reasons).

+For a presentation of the mechanisms behind this, see:

+Huhmarniemi, Saara, Sjur Moshagen and Trond Trosterud 2007: [Usage of XSL Stylesheets for the annotation of the Sámi language corpora](https://giellatekno.uit.no/publications/law_short.pdf).
+LAW '07: Proceedings of the Linguistic Annotation Workshop, p.
+45–48.
+Morristown, NJ, USA: Association for Computational Linguistics.

 ## Converting the corpus to xml

 To be able to convert files in our repository, you have to [check out